 H10 Taburiente Playa

-I highly recommend this hotel if you’re visiting La Palma.
-It’s close to the Los Cancajos beach and has a lot to offer!
-From swimming pools, to ocean views from your terrace, and beautiful decor.
-There’s something for everyone.
+I highly recommend this hotel because it’s close to Los Cancajos Beach and has lots to offer!
+From swimming pools to ocean views from your terrace, it’s truly a beautiful property.

 Playa De Los Cancajos

-Go for a swim in this natural pool!
-Garachico was once a thriving port but mother nature had other plans.
-Garachico has dealt with floods, fires, plagues and the Montaña Negra volcano erupting.
-The lava from the eruption formed many natural pools, like El Caletón.
-El Caletón is probably the most famous natural pool in Garachico.
-There’s shallow and deep parts to the natural pool, so you can relax or plunge from a rock!
+Go for a swim in this natural pool, Garachico was once a thriving port but Mother Nature had other plans.
+Garachico has dealt with floods, fires, plagues and the MontaΓ±a Negra volcano erupting.
+The lava from the eruption formed many natural pools, like El CaletΓ³n – the most famous natural pool in Garachico.
+There are shallow and deep parts to the natural pool, so you can relax or plunge from a rock!

 Teide Observatory

 An astronomical observatory located on Mount Teide, a UNESCO World Heritage Site.
 You can visit the observatory and look at the clouds below you.
 I was fortunate enough to spend several nights in this observatory (yes, I slept here too).
 Watching the sunrise and sunset above the clouds is something I’ll remember for the rest of my life.
-Be aware that it’s very windy when you’re that high up.
-It can also be very cold during the evening, so pack appropriately.
+Be aware that it’s very windy when you’re that high up and can be very cold during the evening, so pack appropriately.

 Roque de los Muchachos Observatory

-This observatory, located in La Palma, is home to the largest optical telescopes.
-It’s also the second best location for astronomers in the northern hemisphere.
-Like the Teide Observatory, Roque de los Muchachos offers stunning views above the clouds.
+Located in La Palma, this observatory particularly is home to the largest optical telescopes and the second-best location for astronomers in the northern hemisphere.
+Similar to the Teide Observatory, Roque de los Muchachos offers stunning views above the clouds.

-After beachin’ it at Playa De Los Cancajos, head over to Sabor Isleño for some drinks!
-The staff was friendly when I went, even giving my group and I free shots.
+While at Playa De Los Cancajos, head over to Sabor IsleΓ±o for some drinks!
+The staff was friendly when I went, even giving us free shots.